bimdata/documentation-old/doc_sphinx/tutorials/retrieve-elements.rst

 The route is: `/cloud/{cloud_pk}/project/{project_pk}/ifc/{ifc_pk}/element`

-As listed `on the documentation page for this route <https://api-beta.bimdata.io/doc#/ifc/getElements>`_: the mandatory parameters are:
+As listed `on the documentation page for this route`_: the mandatory parameters are:

  * *cloud_pk* string